-- During the execution of the 2022 annual audit plan, the main operational, administrative, regulatory and systems processes were reviewed, without detecting relevant deviations to report that could jeopardize the operation and/or continuance of the business. - Internal Audit evaluated the policy and procedure manuals of the regulated business, verifying their adherence to the Institutional and Regulatory Regulations, as well as providing support so that the Business, together with the Process Analysis and Design Department, updated the policies and procedures of the CORE business operations. - Internal Audit validated that a response was given to the observations derived from the visits and letters of the Regulators, where the necessary corrective and preventive measures, responsible parties and commitment dates for our follow-up were established.

-• The findings detected in Systems were not relevant, which reasonably guarantees the security and integrity of the information, as well as business continuity in the event of a disaster.
+- During the execution of the annual audit plan for fiscal year 2022 and the second quarter of 2023, the main operational, administrative, regulatory and systems processes have been reviewed, without detecting any relevant deviations to report that could jeopardize the operation and/or continuation of the business. - Internal Audit evaluated the policy and procedure manuals of the regulated business, verifying their adherence to the Institutional and Regulatory Regulations, as well as providing support so that the Business, together with the Process Analysis and Design Department, updated the policies and procedures of the CORE business operations. - Internal Audit validated that a response was given to the observations derived from the visits and letters of the Regulators, where the necessary corrective and preventive measures, responsible parties and commitment dates for our follow-up were established. - The findings detected in Systems were not relevant, which reasonably guarantees the security and integrity of the information, as well as business continuity in the event of a disaster.

-Therefore, and based on the results of the Audits reviews, the Internal Control System for the 2022 annual audit plan and first period 2023 in Grupo Elektra's, we classify is as reasonably acceptable.
+Therefore, and based on the results of the Audits reviews, the Internal Control System for the 2022 annual audit plan and second quarter 2023 in Grupo Elektra's, we classify is as reasonably acceptable.